 Media and Technology Director, INTESDA,

-- Gary Smith is an environmental and wildlife photographer, mountain climber and filmmaker.
+- Gary Ryan-Smith is an environmental and wildlife photographer, mountain climber and filmmaker.
 His current film project is a documentary on the Seven Summits.
 The filming has deepened his passion and concern for climate change and its affect on the environment.
 In particular, his work has revealed the long term affects of melting glaciers and polar ice caps.
 Gary holds degrees in mass communication, media arts and Japanese from Southern Illinois University, USA.
 His academic interests include environmental studies, ICT and photography.

 WASH 2020 is an international, peer-reviewed conference.
 As a general rule, all applicants must use a university or institution registered e-mail address to submit an abstract for evaluation.
 Please contact the secretariat if you need assistance.

 Our review process employs a double-blind review system with instructions and a scoring rubric that assesses a range of areas which are not limited to, but include originality, clarity, organization, methodology, spelling, grammar and suitability for the conference.
 Accepted abstracts and papers will appear in the official proceedings, which is published in electronic format shortly after the symposium.

 Chairs and Speakers